-One of the more common items when scrapping, aluminum copper fin or radiators are popular for taking apart before bringing it to your scrap yard.
-There are different kinds of radiators from a variety of sources and it’s important to know how to separate them and clean them to get the best price at the scale.
-Below we have a guide when recycling your copper radiators.
+Aluminum copper fins or radiators are everyday items found when scraping.
+They are commonly taken apart before bringing it to your scrap yard.
+There are different kinds of radiators from various sources, and it’s essential to know how to separate and clean them to get the best price at the scale.
+Below, we have a guide to recycling your copper radiators.

 What Are Radiators?

-Radiators are units that are used for cooling for a variety of appliances and machines.
-In the scrap metal industry, they can be referred to ACRs, aluminum/copper radiators, copper fin, Brass rads, and some other phrases.
-Radiators allow engines or machines to cool or push cool air by passing the a cooling agent through the unit.
+Radiators are units that are used for cooling a variety of appliances and machines.
+In the scrap metal industry, they can be called ACRs, aluminum/copper radiators, copper fins, Brass rads, and some other phrases.
+Radiators allow engines or machines to cool or push cool air by passing through a cooling agent inside the unit.

 Different Kinds of Scrap Radiators

-There are a few different kinds of radiators that will come through scrap yards.
-There are a few different kinds of metals you will find in radiators and slightly different ways they look.
+A few different kinds of radiators will come through scrap yards.
+You will find a few different kinds of metals in radiators and slightly different ways they look.

 Aluminum Copper Fin (ACR’s)